 An STP school in Winnipeg, Manitoba has also found an innovative way to ask drivers to slow down without relying on traditional signage around the school grounds.
-Instead, students have teamed up with local organizations to create colourful street art with a message; read more about it in a following Community Case Study.
+Instead, students have teamed up with local organizations to create colourful street art with a message; read more about it in the Community Case Study on page 24.